Gl0W1E/TownyPorts/README.md

 When a player wants to create a port as a town assistant or mayor, they must stand on a plot and type */plot set port*.\
 They must make sure that the 4 middle blocks of the plot (at Y Level 61) are in an Ocean biome.
 Otherwise, the action will fail.

-A town must not have more than two port plots.
+A town must not have more than one port plot.
 It's simply impossible with the TownyPorts plugin installed.

 If a player wants to teleport to another port, they need to type the command */port* followed by the name of the town that owns the port, while standing on a port plot.\
 They need to make sure the port is not too close and not too far away from their current location, according to the administrators' *settings.yml* configuration.